Corey Dickerson Player Props: Nationals vs. Royals

-The Washington Nationals and Corey Dickerson, who went 1-for-1 with an RBI last time in action, battle Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+The Washington Nationals and Corey Dickerson, who went 1-for-3 with a home run and three RBI last time out, take on Brady Singer and the Kansas City Royals at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his previous game, he reached base in his only plate appearance against the Padres.
+In his last game, he racked up three RBI (going 1-for-3 with a home run and a walk) against the Royals.

 Corey Dickerson Game Info & Props vs. the Royals